Moutoussamy/GetSystemSize/README.md

  Get the system size for the running NAMD MD simulation
 ## Informations

-This script will allow to calculate the system size for the running NAMD Molecular Dynamics simulations.
+This script allow to calculate the system size for the running NAMD Molecular Dynamics simulations.

 ## Usage